FgBierwart/KOSTA-Toolbox/README.md

   w = 3.5;
 ```

-- The parameter *approx.flag* has to be set as 0 for polynomial vector field and 1 for non-polynomial vector field.
-For the latter, a polynomial approximation $P(x) = [ P_1(x),...,P_n(x) ]$ ( of fixed order $d$ ) is given using the Taylor series of a min-max approximation.
-Note that for the Taylor series, constants $c_i$ are given such that $|F_i(x)-P_i(x)|< c_i\lVert x\rVert^{d+1}$ for some odd $d$ and $i=1,...,n$.
-Choising the polynomial approximation is done by the parameter *choice*:
+- The parameter *approx.flag* has to be set to 0 for polynomial vector fields and 1 for non-polynomial vector fields.
+In the latter case, a polynomial approximation $P(x) = [ P_1(x),...,P_n(x) ]$ (of fixed order $d$) is given using Taylor series or min-max approximation.
+Note that for Taylor series, constants $c_i$ are given such that $|F_i(x)-P_i(x)|< c_i\lVert x\rVert^{d+1}$ for some odd $d$ and $i=1,...,n$.
+The polynomial approximation is chosen through the parameter *choice*:

 ```ruby
   choice = 'minimax'; order_rem = 12;
   choice = 'Taylor'; order_tayl = 5; c = [0.7;0.7]
 ```
-- According to parameter *basis* and the structure *s*, the different paremeter of the basis functions are given.
-We precise here that up to know, only monomials and gaussian have been implemented.
+- The different paremeters of the basis functions are provided via the parameter *basis* and the structure *s*.
+In the current version, only monomials and Gaussian radial basis functions are implemented.

-- *trunction* is a parameter which indicates which projection we are using.
-This is a summarize by the following flowchart where dashed arrow indicate polynomial approximation computed using either Taylor or a min-max approximation.
-So, there is 4 different way to construct a Lyapunov candidate.
+- The projection used to approximate the Koopman operator is given with the parameter *trunction*.

+The following flowchart shows 4 different ways to construct a Lyapunov candidate, depending on the chosen basis functions and projection operator.
+The dashed arrows depict the polynomial approximation.

 <img src="https://github.com/FgBierwart/STAK-Toolbox/assets/142835014/f6c583be-ada8-4391-a5ea-8c652e92d738" width="700" height="230">

 &nbsp;

-- Finally, according to the function *Eigenfunction.m*, this lyapunov candidate is estimated.
-More precisely, This function gives as an output the matrix of approximated eigenvectors and points out those associated to the eigenvalues closest the one of the Jacobian matrix.
-See [] for more details and documentations of the related function.
+- Finally, the Lyapunov candidate is computed with the function *Eigenfunction.m*.
+The function gives as an output the matrix of approximated eigenvectors and indicates those associated to the eigenvalues closest to the eigenvalues of the Jacobian matrix.
+See [] for more details and documentation of the related function.

 ### Validation of the Lyapunov function

-In this section, we present the two main functions developped for two validation techniques based on (i) Sum-Of-Square (SOS) programming and (ii) a “worst case” approach combined with an
+In this section, we present the two main functions used for validation; They are based on (i) Sum-Of-Squares (SOS) programming and (ii) a “worst case” approach combined with an adaptive grid.
-adaptive grid

-- SOS validation
+- SOS-based validation

-  An estimation of the basin of attraction is given by the function *Lyap_certificate*.
-This function return the value of $\gamma_1$ and $\gamma_2$ such that the $`\{x\in\mathbb{X}~|~\gamma_1\leq V(x) \leq \gamma_2\}`$ is in the validity region delimited by the set $\mathcal{S} =$ $`\{x\in\mathbb{X}~|~\dot{V} < 0\}`$.
-As illustrated on the flowchart, when a Lyapunov candidate is computed using other basis functions than monomials, a twlever order (default) min-max polynomial approximation of it is constructed for SOS use.
+  The region of attraction is estimated with the function *Lyap_certificate*.
+This function returns the value of $\gamma_1$ and $\gamma_2$ such that the largest set $`\{x\in\mathbb{X}~|~\gamma_1\leq V(x) \leq \gamma_2\}`$ is in the validity region $\mathcal{S} =$ $`\{x\in\mathbb{X}~|~\dot{V} < 0\}`$.

 - Grid validation

-  An estimation of the basin of attraction using the adaptive grid is done in two step.
-The first one is for the construction of an approximation of the validity region $\mathcal{S}$.
-This is done by constructing an adaptive grid where each cells are well in the validity region.
-The associated function is given by *AGM.m* and returns a matrix containing coordinates and associated stepsize of valid cells.
-Fianlly, the ROA is computed according to *bisection_grid.m* among the valid cells.
+  An estimation of the region of attraction using an adaptive grid is performed in two steps.
+The first step provides an approximation of the validity region $\mathcal{S}$.
+The associated function *AGM.m* returns a matrix containing the coordinates and size of grid cells lying within the validity set.
+Finally, the region of attraction is computed through a bisection method with *bisection_grid.m*.

-  **Please note that we only tested *AGM.m* and implemented *bisection_grid.m* in 2D only for polynomial systems.
-We leave their application of non-polynomial vector fields for future reasearch.**
+  **Please note that, in the current version, *AGM.m* and *bisection_grid.m* are implemented only for 2D polynomial systems.**

 # References
 [1] add after submission

-[2] A. Mauroy, Y. Susuki, and I. Mezi ́c, The Koopman operator in systems and control, Springer, 2020.
+[2] A. Mauroy, Y. Susuki, and I. Mezi´c, The Koopman operator in systems and control, Springer, 2020.